Bell AH-1Z Viper: Bahrain

-Production of AH-1Zs for Bahrain were completed on December 2022 and final deliveries will be made in 2023.
+Production of AH-1Zs for Bahrain were completed in December 2022 and final deliveries will be made in 2023.

 Czech Republic

 In 2016, Bell was also interested in selling the AH-1Z to the Czech Republic, which sought to retire its Soviet-era Mil Mi-24 gunships.
 In December 2019, the Czech Republic finalized the sale with the U.S. of four AH-1Zs for the Czech Air Force.
 In March 2022, Czech Defense Minister Jana Černochová announced plans to buy further helicopters, attributing this decision to the recent Russian invasion of Ukraine.

 Other foreign interest

 During the early 2010s, the AH-1Z was being offered to South Korea, competing against the AH-64 Apache and the TAI/AgustaWestland T129 ATAK attack helicopters.
 During April 2013, South Korea announced the selection of the rival AH-64E bid.